jankazil/hrrr-data/README.md

 It provides:

 - Top-level command-line tools that
-  - Download HRRR surface forecast GRIB2 files from NOAA’s public S3 bucket for a specified date range, forecast initialization hour, forecast valid hour, and region.
+  - Download HRRR surface forecast GRIB2 files from NOAA’s public S3 bucket for a specified date range, forecast initialization time, forecast lead time, and region.
   - Extract a subset of commonly used variables from the GRIB2 files into netCDF files.
   - Plot single-level (2-D) HRRR variables over CONUS (the contiguous U.S.)